qwell/disorder-in-the-court/README-Catalis.md

 ## Details

-Each of the platforms are developed by separate entities.
+Many of the platforms are developed by separate entities.

 - **[Catalis](https://catalisgov.com/)' CMS360** is used in Georgia, Mississippi, Ohio, and Tennessee.
 Catalis is a "government solutions" company that provides a wide array[^1] of public record, payment, and regulatory/compliance platforms.